-Notwithstanding these adversities, it is with great pride to communicate that the Team at Harvest Technology p.l.c. has delivered a very robust performance during 2020.
-With the Board's direction, management synergies, diverse portfolio of technology-based services, unmatched workforce capability and aptitude, we keep being positioned to deliver on our objectives and performance.
+Notwithstanding the continued adversities that 2021 challenged the Group with, it is with great pride that I can announce that the team at Harvest Technology p.l.c. has delivered a robust performance during 2021.
+Furthermore, with the Board's direction, management synergies, portfolio diversity, unmatched workforce capability and aptitude, we keep being very well positioned to keep delivering on our objectives and performance as we go forward.